Fluctuations for linear eigenvalue statistics of sample covariance matrices: Main Results

 \begin{remark} We stated our result in Theorem \ref{maintheo} for the matrix $\widetilde{X}^*\widetilde{X}$, but it obviously holds for $\widetilde{X}\widetilde{X}^*$ as well.
 Indeed all computations and results remain valid after the swapping: $\widetilde{X}\leftrightarrow \widetilde{X}^*$, $M\leftrightarrow N$ and $\phi\leftrightarrow\phi^{-1}$.
 The empirical distribution of the eigenvalues of $\widetilde{X}\widetilde{X}^*$ is asymptotically $\rho_{\phi^{-1}}(dx)$, whose Stieltjes transform is \end{remark}

 \begin{remark} Notice that in the statement of Theorem \ref{maintheo} we assumed that $\widetilde{X}$ is either a square matrix, $\phi=1$, or a proper rectangular matrix, $|\phi-1|>d_*$.
-The reason is that to prove Theorem \ref{maintheo} we use optimal local laws for all $z\in \mathbb{H}$ which are available in these cases only (see \cite{alt2017local}).
-If $\phi$ is close to one, our proof still yields Theorem \ref{maintheo} assuming that the function $f\in H^2$ is supported away from zero. \end{remark}
+The reason is that to prove Theorem \ref{maintheo} we use optimal local laws for all $z\in \mathbb{H}$ which are available in these cases only (see \cite{alt2017local}). \end{remark}